elestirmen/arkeolojik_alan_tespit/README.md

 4. Use high-quality data

 **Q: How do I train my own model?**
 A: The project includes dedicated training scripts!
-See the [Custom Model Training](#custom-model-training) section below for step-by-step instructions using `egitim_verisi_olusturma.py` and `training.py`.
+See the [Model Training Guide](#-model-training-guide) section below for step-by-step instructions using `egitim_verisi_olusturma.py` and `training.py`.

+**Q: Can I use the training scripts interactively?**
+A: Yes! `egitim_verisi_olusturma.py` supports interactive mode.
+Just run it without arguments: `python egitim_verisi_olusturma.py` and it will prompt you for inputs.

+**Q: What if I don't have ground truth masks?**
+A: You can still use the system with zero-shot ImageNet weights (`zero_shot_imagenet: true`) or classical methods only.
+However, for best results, train a custom model with your own labeled data.

 ### 📊 Data Questions